VERT-sh/VERT/README.md

 This will build the site to the `build` folder.
 You should then use a web server like [nginx](https://nginx.org) to serve the files inside that folder.

-If using nginx, you can use the [nginx.conf](./nginx.conf) file as a starting point.
-Make sure you keep [cross-origin isolation](https://web.dev/articles/cross-origin-isolation-guide) enabled.
+If using nginx, you can use the [default-ssl.conf](./nginx/default-ssl.conf) file (or [default.conf](./nginx/default.conf) if you don't need to serve the site over HTTPS) as a starting point.
+Make sure you keep [cross-origin isolation](https://web.dev/articles/cross-origin-isolation-guide) enabled, which **requires** HTTPS on most cases.

 ### With Docker